Top 2-Year CD Rates 2023

 - Federal Reserve Rates (Fed rates):

 The Fed plays an important role in influencing CD rates.
-Whenever the Fed moves its overnight banking rate - for instance, hiking it higher to combat inflation - banks usually adjust their CD rates in response.
+Banks usually adjust their CD rates in response whenever the Fed moves its overnight banking rate - for instance, hiking it higher to combat inflation.
 Thus, a rise or fall in the Fed rate often directly translates to rises and falls in CD rates.

 - CD Term Length:

 The duration for which you commit your money impacts the rate you receive.
-Longer-term CDs usually offer higher rates because you’re locking in your money for a longer period, allowing banks to utilize those funds for longer.
+Longer-term CDs usually offer higher rates because you’re locking in your money for longer, allowing banks to utilize those funds for longer.
 Conversely, shorter-term CDs generally have lower rates.
 It’s not always the case, so double-check before purchasing.

 - Deposit Amount: